starriver030515/FUSION/README.md

 ### Foundational Semantic Alignment

-We use a combination of  LLaVA, ShareCaptioner, URSA-Alignment, PixelProse and our Synth data to pretrain the vision encoder  to establish precise semantic alignment between visual and textual representations.
+We use a combination of  LLaVA, ShareCaptioner, URSA-Alignment, PixelProse and our synthetic data to pretrain the vision encoder  to establish precise semantic alignment between visual and textual representations.
 We conduct extensive studies to demonstrate the necessity of unfreezing all parameters and validating the effectiveness of the generated data.

 To begin, please visit our [FUSION-Pretrain-10M](https://huggingface.co/datasets/starriver030515/FUSION-Pretrain-10M) for more details.
 You can download the alignment data from the following links: